PFC BoardBylaws of the Co-op

 13.1 INITIATION OF AMENDMENTS Amendments to these by-laws or to the Articles of Incorporation may be proposed by the Board of Directors or by petition of ten percent (10%) of the membership.

-13.2 REFERRAL OF AMENDMENTS TO THE MEMBERS The Board of Directors shall put all amendments which have been proposed according to Section 13.1 to a vote of the membership by mail ballot.
+13.2 REFERRAL OF AMENDMENTS TO THE MEMBERS The Board of Directors shall put all amendments that have been proposed according to Section 13.1 to a vote of the membership by ballot.
 The procedures of Section 4.7 shall apply.
 This ballot may be timed to coincide with the annual election of new Board members.

 13.3 APPROVAL OF AMENDMENTS Amendments must be approved by a two-thirds (2/3) vote of those voting in a membership referendum, provided that no such vote shall be effective unless ten percent (10%) of the members cast ballots.